-Have you read your manufacturer label to see what the manufacturer’s suggestion is for when it needs replace?
-It typical includes information about the equipment expiration date along with information detailing replacement should it be involved in an accident.
+Have you read your manufacturer label to see what the manufacturer’s suggestion is for when it needs replacing?
+It typically includes information about the equipment expiration date along with information detailing replacement should it be involved in an accident.

-Reading that tag probably doesn’t answer all you questions though.
+Reading that tag probably doesn’t answer all your questions though.
 What if that accident does happen?
 Where does that leave you?
 Who is paying for the replacement seat(s)?

 We’ve taken the question to our claims departments to see how the claims departments deal with it: